ashfurrow/Nimble-Snapshots/README.md

 Setup
 ----------------

-Currently, set up is kind of a pain.
+Currently, setup is kind of a pain.
 That's because Nimble doesn't support Xcode 6 beta 5, yet.
 Additionally, I need them to merge my [pull request](https://github.com/Quick/Nimble/pull/16) making the members of one of their classes explicitly public.
 So, you'll need to use my [fork](https://github.com/AshFurrow/Nimble-Snapshots) of Nimble for now.